-Current Zoning: R-5 (single family residential) Proposed Zoning: R-8(CD) (single family residential, conditional)
+REQUEST Current Zoning: R-5 (single family residential)

+Proposed Zoning: R-8(CD) (single family residential, conditional)

-Approximately 0.23 acres located on the north side of Laurel
+Approximately 0.23 acres located on the north side of Laurel Avenue, east of Providence Road, and west of Randolph Road.

-SUMMARY OF PETITION The petition proposes to allow residential uses on a parcel, including a duplex on a lot developed with a single family residence constructed in 1925.
-PROPERTY OWNER PETITIONER AGENT/REPRESENTATIVE Vala Reza Nikrooz Halley Douglas, Inc. Dave Murray/The Odom Firm, PLLC COMMUNITY MEETING Meeting is required and has been held.
+The petition proposes to allow residential uses on a parcel, including a duplex on a lot developed with a single family residence constructed in 1925.

+Vala Reza Nikrooz Halley Douglas, Inc.

+Dave Murray/The Odom Firm, PLLC

+Meeting is required and has been held.
 Report available online.
-Number of people attending the Community Meeting: 4 STAFF RECOMMENDATION Staff recommends approval of this petition upon resolution of outstanding issues related to site and building design.
-Plan Consistency The petition is inconsistent with the Elizabeth Area Plan recommended residential up to 5 units per acre.
-Rationale for Recommendation The site directly abuts an existing multi-family structure that is zoned R-22MF.
-The rezoning site is immediately surrounded by single-family residential homes, quadruplexes, apartments and condominiums.
-The request is consistent with the development patterns in the immediate area.
-The R-8(CD) petition seeks to allow all residential uses, including a setback and yards that are compatible with the surrounding pattern of development.
+Number of people attending the Community Meeting: 4

+Staff recommends approval of this petition upon resolution of the outstanding issue pertaining to site and building design.

+The petition is inconsistent with the Elizabeth Area Plan recommended residential up to 5 units per acre.

+- The site directly abuts an existing multi-family structure that is zoned R-22MF. - The rezoning site is immediately surrounded by single-family residential homes, quadruplexes, apartments and condominiums. - The request is consistent with the development patterns in the immediate area. - The R-8(CD) petition seeks to allow all residential uses, including a duplex, on the rezoning lot.
+The project will provide a minimum setback and yards that are compatible with the surrounding pattern of development.